34 Top Shopify Stores to Imitate to Boost Sales & Customer Happiness

 Nerdwax

-You may recognize the brand Nerdwax from its appearance on the popular reality show “Shark Tank.”
+You may recognize the brand Nerdwax from its appearance on the popular reality TV show “Shark Tank.”

 Shortly after appearing on Shark Tank, Nerdwax’s total sales shot up from $136,000 to over $1 million, and the business is still going strong today.